The Rough, Tough West

 The Rough, Tough West is a 1952 American Western film directed by Ray Nazarro and starring Charles Starrett, Jock Mahoney and Carolina Cotton.
-It was released in 1952, during the last year of the Durango Kid series of films.
+This was the sixty-third of 65 films in the Durango Kid series.
 At this late date the series relied on cost-cutting measures to stay within a low budget, so this film contains footage from older Starrett westerns.